-With so many developments and options in the world of online advertising, it is sometimes difficult to choose the route that is the best fit for your project.
+With so many developments and options in the world of online advertising, it is difficult to choose the route that is the best fit for your project.

-Now that you have considered these points, let’s discuss Programmatic ads.
-It’s not only about discarding the points mentioned above, there are new considerations that come into play when thinking about Programmatic.
+Don’t discard the points mentioned above.
+These are new considerations that come into play when thinking about Programmatic ads.